zachalbert/ldthw/_color/055-color-harmonies-triadic.md

 7. For the blue row, you'll need to subtract 120 to one copy, and add 120 to the other to keep the hues in the 0-360 range.
 Notice the similarities to the first row that uses pure red, green, and blue?
 This row's base color is only 50% as saturated, which yields a similar, but more subdued palette.
 8. Do the same procedure for the fourth row, adding or subtracting 120° as necessary.

 In the next exercise, you're going to get more complex and build a 4 color tetradic harmony.
+Keep this file handy.